Cured Meat

 Pro Tips

-- Separate from other foods to prevent odor transfer
+- Keep away from strong-smelling foods to prevent flavor transfer

-- Remove from refrigerator 15-20 minutes before serving for optimal flavor release
+- Remove from refrigeration 15-20 minutes before serving for optimal flavor development

 Origin & Heritage